DrFelixWei/Spyfall-monorepo/README.md

 ## Tech Stack
 Frontend: vite-react - philosphy of choosing this over nextjs is that I'm using a single page that conditionally renders based on server data
 Backend: nestjs + sockets
+(the UML folder contains a rough outline of how the code works)

 ## Installation
 1. Clone this repo
-2. run npm install in both the client and server dir
+2. Run npm install in both the client and server dir

 ## Usage
-The monorepo is configured to be able to start both services from the root: `npm run start`

-Client -> npm run dev
+The monorepo is configured to be able to start both services from the root: `npm run start` Client -> npm run dev
 Server -> npm run start:dev
 Shared folder builds to both